arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/commandline.md

 The command line, also known as the terminal or shell, is a text-based interface to the system.
 You can perform almost all the tasks that you do with a GUI, but using text commands can often be more efficient.

+## Opening the Terminal

+Before navigating the file system, you need to know how to open the terminal on your operating system:

+### Windows
+- Press `Windows + R`, type `cmd`, and press `Enter`.
+This opens the Command Prompt.
+- Alternatively, you can search for "Command Prompt" in the Start menu.

+### MacOS
+- Open `Finder`, go to `Applications > Utilities`, and double-click on `Terminal`.
+- Alternatively, you can use `Spotlight` by pressing `Command + Space`, typing `Terminal`, and pressing `Enter`.

+### Linux
+- Usually, you can open the terminal with a shortcut, typically `Ctrl + Alt + T`.
+- Alternatively, you can find it in your applications menu, the location of which varies by distribution.

 ## Navigating the File System

 ### Listing Files and Directories